Transfers and Terminal Layout at Oslo Airport

 Your luggage will always be automatically transferred.
 If you are travelling with checked baggage only and have a boarding pass for the next flight, you do not need to leave the transit area.

-When you exit the aircraft, you will be in the domestic departure gate area.
+When you leave the aircraft, you will be in the domestic departure gate area.
 Follow the "International Flights" signs which will lead you to Gates D, E, F or G.

 In this case, the transfer usually takes between 20 and 35 minutes.